getpopper/popper-examples/workflows/comp-research/guide/guide_python.md

 Thoughout this guide, the
 [Flu Shot Learning](https://www.drivendata.org/competitions/66/flu-shot-learning/)
-competition on Driven Data is used as an example project for developing the workflow.
+research competition on Driven Data is used as an example project for developing the workflow.
 To help follow allong, see the final [repository]() for this workflow.

+[TODO: fix links]

 **Note:** this is a placeholder for testing purposes, example is not definitive